 Home to volcanoes, emerald green rice terraces, sparkling beaches, and some of the most unique temples you’ve ever seen; Bali is Indonesia’s most famous island.
 Long travelled by Westerners, far-flung Bali is a surprisingly easy place to visit.

 This topical paradise is home to dreamers and digital nomads alike but is this Indonesian gem as safe as it is beautiful?
 Or does it have a dark side lurking beneath its sun-kissed beaches?
-Is Bali really safe?
+How safe is Bali?

 Before you sling your backpack over your shoulder, slap on your sunscreen and dive headfirst into Bali’s vibrant culture and magnificent landscapes, let’s get real about what to expect.
 From scooter chaos to the infamous “Bali Belly”, I’m going to peel it all back and give you the unfiltered lowdown.